gpac/gpac/src/quickjs/GPAC_README.md

 - define CONFIG_VERSION in QuickJS.c
 - patched for MSVC compil, based on https://github.com/horhof/quickjs/compare/master...samhocevar:task/msvc-support
 - do not define CONFIG_STACK_CHECK (stack checking breaks multithread support)
-- patched for JS_GetOpaque_Nocheck (get opaque data without class_id check, needed in some places in gpac due to original SpiderMonkey design)
 - patched for exporting JS_AtomIsArrayIndex and JS_IsArrayBuffer
+- patched for switch classID on object (for webGL named textures in GPAC)

 ## Modifications to QuickJS-libc ('os' and 'std' modules)
 - moved from pthread to GF_Thread in 'os' module